 Next to teaching, advising is one of the most important responsibilities the faculty has to its students.
 The Academic Advising and Support Center created the Advising Handbook to provide current information to assist you in your advising responsibilities.
 The handbook provides information on:

 The faculty advisor has three areas of responsibility when working with advisees: academic advising, career exploration, and mentoring.

-1. Know the Loyola Curriculum
+- Know the Loyola Curriculum

-2. Know your Advisees Academically
+- Know Your Advisees Academically

 Each student has different academic and personal needs.
 Encourage all advisees to develop a four-year plan and assist in planning their program of study for the next term.
 Meet with your advisee at least once each semester to evaluate their academic progress.